The PHD2 main window is designed for ease of use and clarity.

 star status fields are two text fields showing the latest RA and Dec

-correction amount in pixels, and an arrow showing the direction.
+star displacement size in pixels, and an arrow showing the

 The arrows follow the usual compass conventions: Dec up/down